dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day5-scope.md

 ---
 layout: ../../components/Layout.astro
 title: Day 5 -  Scope in JavaScript
-description: This is the fourth day of 30 Days of CLG Askmitra.
+description: This is the fifth day of 30 Days of CLG Askmitra.
 Today, I am going to learn about scope in JavaScript so that I can understand Closure and Modular pattern.
 ---

 # Day 5 - Scope in JavaScript

-This is the fourth day of 30 Days of CLG Askmitra.
+This is the fifth day of 30 Days of CLG Askmitra.
 Today, I am going to learn about **Scope** in JavaScript so that I can understand Closure and Modular pattern.

 ## Scope